KWK 6: Hardik Pandya Apologises For Misogynistic Remarks; BCCI To Bar Cricketers From Such Shows!

 BCCI To Bar Cricketers From Non-cricket Shows!

 It looks like Hardik's apology has come a little late!
-BCCI (Board of Crotrol for Cricket in Indian) has now taking note of what all he has said.
+BCCI (Board of Control for Cricket in India) has now taking note of everything he has said.
 A BCCI source was quoted by a leading daily as saying, "It will be considered whether players should even be allowed to appear on such shows which have got nothing to do with cricket."

 ‘An Apology Is Not Enough & Strong Action Should Be Taken’